LaravelDaily/course-react-parking/docs/Lesson 11 - Edit profile page.md

 const [profile, updateProfile] = useProfile()
 ```

-Profile data, errors and loading state now can be access like this `profile.data`, `profile.errors` etc. Very similar to `useState` in some way, except it wraps a lot more logic for our application.
+Profile data, errors, and loading state now can be accessed like this `profile.data`, `profile.errors`, etc. Very similar to `useState` in some way, except it wraps a lot more logic for our application.

-One more new thing we have there is state variable `status`:
+One more new thing we have here is the state variable `status`:

 ```jsx
 const [status, setStatus] = useState('')
 ```

-It will be used to display success message after successfuly updating profile information by calling `setStatus` in `updateProfile` function:
+It will be used to display a success message after successfully updating profile information by calling `setStatus` in the `updateProfile` function:

 ```jsx
 setStatus('Profile has been updated.')
 ```

-2. Create a new `src/views/profile/EditProfile.jsx` component with following content.
+2. Create a new `src/views/profile/EditProfile.jsx` component with the following content.

 ```jsx
 import { useProfile } from '@/hooks/useProfile'